stephanieleary/berkeley-coetheme/README.md

 ## Changelog

+* 2.1: Rename some functions to avoid collisions; remove obsolete a11y replacement for genesis_do_nav()
 * 2.0: Move logical functions from theme to plugin in order to use them across other Genesis-based themes.
 Genesis 3 compatibility.
 * 1.6.3: https for engineering.berkeley.edu links
 * 1.6.2: Remove student_type taxonomy from post_meta and excerpt content filters